 Spring of odd years.
-3(3-0) P: EPI 808 and EPI 809 and EPI 826 or approval of department RB: Calculus, linear and logistic regressions.
-R: Open to graduate students in the Epidemiology major.
+3(3-0) P: (EPI 826B or concurrently) or EPI 826 or approval of department RB: Calculus, linear and logistic regressions.
+R: Open to graduate students in the Department of Epidemiology and Biostatistics or approval of department.